grafana/agent/docs/flow/config-language/components.md

 ---

 # Components
 Components are the defining feature of Grafana Agent Flow.
-They are autonomous pieces of business logic that perform a single task (like retrieving secrets or collecting Prometheus metrics) and can be wired together to form programmable pipelines of telemetry data.
+They are small, reusable pieces of business logic that perform a single task (like retrieving secrets or collecting Prometheus metrics) and can be wired together to form programmable pipelines of telemetry data.

-Under the hood, components are orchestrated via the [_component controller_]({{< relref "../concepts/component_controller.md" >}}), which is responsible for scheduling them, reporting their health and debug status, and continuously re-evaluating their inputs and outputs.
+Under the hood, components are orchestrated via the [_component controller_]({{< relref "../concepts/component_controller.md" >}}), which is responsible for scheduling them, reporting their health and debug status, re-evaluating their arguments and providing their exports.

 ## Configuring components
-Each top-level River _block_ will instantiate a new component.
+Components are created by defining a top-level River block.
 All components are identified by their name, describing what the component is responsible for, while some allow or require to provide an extra user-specified _label_.

-The [components docs]({{< relref "../components/_index.md" >}}) contain a list of all available components.
+The [components docs]({{< relref "../reference/components/_index.md" >}}) contain a list of all available components.
 Each one has a complete reference page, so getting a component to work for you should be as easy as reading its documentation and copy/pasting from an example.

-## Arguments and Exports
+## Arguments and exports
 Most user interactions with components will center around two basic concepts;
-_Arguments_ and _Exports_.
+_arguments_ and _exports_.

 * _Arguments_ are settings which modify the behavior of a component.
 They can be any number of attributes or nested unlabeled blocks, some of them being